derivia/study-notes/notes/PERSONAL-NOTES.md

 ## Networking

+- Basics
     - Network is the interconnection two different computers in order to make them communicate (exchange data), they are able to do that while following some kind of protocol.
+- TCP/IP
     - When connected to the internet, a computer speaks TCP/IP, which is a protocol consisting of four layers: application, transport, internet and network access.
         - TCP/IP can be compared to the OSI Model, which is a model consisting of seven layers: application, presentation, session, transport, network, data link and physical.
         - The benefits of having a layered structure, is that each layer only does what it has to do, and, while every layer is a client to another layer, it's also a server to other, as data can goes in and out.
+- Firewall
+    - Firewall is a set of algorithms used to block incoming requests that could harm the system.
+- Proxy
+    - A proxy is a man-in-the-middle, it's useful when you are connected behind a lot of proxies (aka: proxychain), to hide your own identity.
+- Load balancing
+    - A technique used to manage requests coming to a server, balancing the load on separated processes that are isolated from each other, preventing overloading a single process.
+    - Nginx is generally used as a load balancer between before two or more servers.

+## Databases

+- ORM (Object Relational Mapping)
+    - The concept of associating a language object with an SQL table in a one-to-one relationship, enabling the use of an object-oriented paradigm to interact with a database.
+- ACID (Atomicity, Consistency, Isolation, and Durability)
+    - A set of transactional standards implemented by DBMS to maintain data integrity.
+- Transactions
+    - A sequence of various operations performed on a specific database.
+The goal is to adhere to the "A" in ACID (Atomicity), ensuring that when these operations occur, they happen in their entirety.
+- N + 1
+    - A problem in which multiple queries are executed to retrieve data that could have been fetched in fewer queries.
+- Normalization
+    - Reducing redundancy by dividing tables and establishing relationships between them.
+From a design perspective, this may seem advantageous, but as I understand it, it can affect performance (resulting in a significant increase in the number of joins).

 ## Frameworks